DGrv/dorian-gravier/_posts/2024/2024-01-24-reduce_fr_mp4.md

 ---
-title: "Create an alias to reduce the frame rate of video if above a certain valie in bash"
+title: "Create an alias to reduce the frame rate of video if above a certain value in bash"
 date: "2024-01-24 16:13"
 comments_id: 76
 ---